 Depending on what the expert sees during the eye exam, you may need to perform more diagnostic testssuch as an exploration in the slit lamp, pupillary response to light, measurement of eye pressure and an eye exam with fluorescein staining.

-Do you have pricks in the eyes?
+Do you feel stings in your eyes?
 In Área Oftalmológica Avanzada we have the best ophthalmologists in Barcelona.
 Make an appointment with any of them and leave your visual health in the hands of a professional.
 We will wait for you!